cdk-patterns/serverless/README.md

 * Check out [Awesome CDK](https://github.com/eladb/awesome-cdk) for a curated list of awesome projects related to CDK

 ## Pattern Usage
+All patterns are available in Typescript and Python so pick your favourite language!
+Note the Typescript patterns all include unit tests but right now I have not seen a standard python testing approach

 <details>
   <summary>TypeScript</summary>
   <br />